Special Issue Call for Papers: Public Leadership in Times of Crisis—The Intersection of Political and Administrative Leadership Responding to Crisis

 Call for papers for: International Journal of Public Leadership

-Issue 1, January, 2022: Public Leadership in Times of Crisis—The Intersection of Political and Administrative Leadership Responding to Crisis
+Vol. 18, No. 2, 2022: Public Leadership in Times of Crisis—The Intersection of Political and Administrative Leadership Responding to Crisis

-Roberts, Alasdair (2020) Strategies for Governing: Reinventing Public Administration for a Dangerous Century.
-Cornell University Press.
+Roberts, Alasdair (2020) Strategies for Governing: Reinventing Public Administration for a Dangerous Century, Cornell University Press.

 ’t Hart, Paul and Lars Tummers (2019).
 Understanding Public Leadership.
 Red Globe Press.